jgcodes2020/pancake/README.md

 ## Building
 I will be posting prebuilt versions when the library is feature-complete.
-If you want to build this for yourself or work on it, you'll need the following CLI tools:
+If you want to build this for yourself or work on it, you'll need the following
+tools:

 - Python 3.8
+- Visual Studio 2019
 - Meson (install using `pip install meson`)
-- Ninja (install using `pip install ninja`)
+- Ninja (install using `pip install ninja` or download from their [Github](https://github.com/ninja-build/ninja/releases/tag/v1.10.2))

 Then clone this repo and run `meson setup build`.
-This should install the necessary files from ConanCenter and setup the Ninja backend for building.

-**Make sure that Conan is using Visual Studio as its compiler.**

-Afterwards, run `cd build` and then `meson compile`.
-The resulting static library can be used immediately.
+The dependencies are already included and will be unpacked by Meson.

+Start a Visual Studio developer prompt.
+Afterwards, run `setup_meson.bat`.
+This creates the necessary build configurations.

+Finally, either run `build debug` or `build release` to build the desired configuration.